Advertisment

 23) 2022 – Liverpool 0-1 Real Madrid

-This final, moved to Paris from St Petersburg, is remembered most for the shambles that unfolded outside the Stade de France and the shameful cover-up that followed.
+This final of the completion was moved to Paris from St Petersburg and is remembered most for the shambles that unfolded outside the Stade de France and the shameful cover-up that followed.
 On the pitch, it was the Thibaut Courtois final, with the Real Madrid keeper using his Mr Tickle arms to great effect, repelling everything Liverpool threw at him.
 After Vinicius Jr's second-half strike, the belief slowly drained from the Reds with each stop Courtois made.

 22) 2000 – Real Madrid 3-0 Valencia